Copyright © Soroptimist International of Music City Nashville. All rights reserved.

 These two clubs hosted district meetings, region conferences and a federation convention in the Nashville area.
 Women from all over the world attended the Soroptimist International of the Americas Convention in 1983 held at Opryland Hotel.

 In July 2010, SI of Music City and SI of Nashville decided to join forces and became SI of Music City Nashville.
 Our past President, Priscilla Tatarsky, was Governor of Southern Region from 2010-12.
-Past President Karen Karpinski currently serves on the region board as Director of District III.
 Three of our current members, Priscilla Tatarsky, Cheryl Bradley, and Karen Karpinski have served as President of the Ruby Lee Minar Soroptimist Memorial Fund which provides interest-free loans to women who reside within Southern Region, are seeking a graduate degree, and can demonstrate a financial need.
 Many service projects have been accomplished over the years, with the focus on helping women and girls.
 Projects have included education/awareness of domestic violence and human trafficking issues as well as support for survivors.

 For our club brochure, click here.

 For more information, please Contact Us.